steamcannon/steamcannon.org/try/tos.md

 The *try.steamcannon.org* service (henceforth and forevermore referred to as the "Service") is offered on an as-is basis.
 It's beta software.
 It's beta open-source software.
-Hosted by the developers, not crack team of dedicated admins who rub down the machines thrice daily with sake.
+Hosted by the developers, not a crack team of dedicated admins who rub down the machines thrice daily with sake.

 *There will be downtime*.
 Chances are, there will be a lot of downtime.